dimazaitsev/SNCtools/README.md

 # Content:

+`bm5000x` -- Linux kernel benchmark with PVZ machine for System V Semaphores vs our virtual machine for Salwicki net

 `NDRtoSVS` -- Tina plugin to export a PTN from the graphic editor `nd` as System V Semaphores in a C language header (.h) to insert into SVS machines using threads with `pthread()` or processes with `fork()`

 `NDRtoSN` -- Tina plugin to export an SN from the graphic editor `nd` in LSN/HSN format or as C language header (.h)